-Current Year: Planning and Development is projecting modest growth in construction permits in 2014-15, based on economic projections of low population growth, a slow recovery of the single family housing market, and continuing high vacancy rates in office, retail, and industrial buildings.
-(Current fiscal year data represents July 2014 - May 2015.)
+Current Year: Consistent with economic projections of low population growth, a slow recovery of the single family housing market, and continuing high vacancy rates in office, retail, and industrial buildings, Planning and Development saw modest growth in the total value of new construction projects in 2014-15.
+(Current fiscal year data represents July 2014 - June 2015.)